 The Franklin & Marshall Center for the Sustainable Environment was created to consolidate the many interests and initiatives relating to global environmental stewardship and sustainability on the Franklin & Marshall campus.
-The Center houses a seminar room, a field-work laboratory space, a community outreach room and offices for the Director, Millport Liaison, and Artist-in-Residence.
-The Student Commons has space for the Fair Trade Café, the Dirt Army, the Real Food F&M Club and the Environmental Action Alliance.
+The Center houses a seminar room, a field-work laboratory space, a community outreach room and offices for the director, the project assistant, and one of the college's two sustainability coordinators .
+The Student Commons has space for the Fair Trade Café, the Dirt Army, the Outdoor Gear Rental Program (OGRP), the Pollinator Club and the Environmental Action Alliance.
 The Center’s location, close to the heart of campus is an ideal hub for activities relating to the Center’s three main objectives:

 The first objective of the Center’s mission is to facilitate the College’s dedication to excellence in undergraduate education.
 For faculty, the Center’s Director may serve as a resource to enrich the concepts of environmental stewardship and sustainability into all disciplines across the curriculum.
 The Center provides a facility for lectures, seminars, and research projects for the entire campus community.